 I always recommend looking up the official tourism site for the destination you’re visiting.
 The travel bureau wants you to see the best stuff its city has to offer to make sure you spread the word and keep coming back.

-During our latest visit we stayed at the lovely Hampton Inn & Suites Downtown Vancouver.
-This was the ideal hotel for us for location and budget.
+During our latest visit, we stayed at the lovely Hampton Inn & Suites in Downtown Vancouver.
+This was the ideal hotel for us for our location and budget.
 The hotel staff is friendly and knowledgeable about the city and surrounding area.
-They also have a fun Instagram page to give you more insight on their favorite locations.
+They also have a fun Instagram page to give you more insight into their favorite locations.
 There are many hotels in the city that are budget friendly or pamper you with luxury.

-Next thing to plan is how do you want to get there?
+The next thing to plan is how you want to get there.